sankaranv/nih-cognitive-load/README.md

 This repo includes imputation models, time-series prediction models, and anomaly detection models.

 `python hrv_prediction.py --model model_config_name`

 `python anomaly_detection.py --model model_config_name`

 `python impute_data.py`

 See the scripts for additional options.
 The model configs are written in JSON format and can be found in the `experiments/` folder; additional experiments can be run by writing JSON files in the same format.
+Dataset should be placed in the `data/` folder, and plots will be generated in the `plots/` folder.

+Team members are Anes, Nurs, Surg, and Perf, all models consider phases 2, 3, 4, 5, and 6, and all cases that are not CABG are pruned out.
+These can be adjusted in `config.json`.

 ### Time-series Prediction
 - Transformer with continuous-valued inputs